 - Update your information to determine if you qualify for subsidies or tax credits to help pay for a new plan.

-- Shop for a new plan that meets your needs and enroll in it before the end of the open enrollment period.
+- Shop for a new plan that meets your insurance needs, and enroll in it before the end of the Open Enrollment Period (OEP).